AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 Benji sighed, "You really want to forget him, after all this time you think you can?"

 I sighed.
 "That's my goal.
-I should go find someone else to hook up with - prove it t
+I should go find someone else to hook up with - prove it to you."

+"But you won't."
+Benji said quickly.
+"Will you?"
+He covered nicely.
+I didn't know why he was acting so strange but I didn't ask him either.

+The credits started rolling and Benji grabbed my wrist and looked at the time.
+"I should get home.
+I got a game in about an hour.
+You coming?"

+I shook my head, "No, I'm tired of all the fucking smoke.
+I just want to do something else."

+Benji nodded, "Suit your
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODIzNzMyMzMsLTIwNjA1MDk4OTldfQ
-==
+eyJoaXN0b3J5IjpbMTIwOTA5OTUyMSwtMjA2MDUwOTg5OV19
 -->